Works differently than a regular shortcut

-A symbolic link, often shortened to symlink, is a type of link that is stored at one location on your machine and it points to another location on the same machine.
-You can think of it as a shortcut of an app.
+A symbolic link, often shortened to symlink, is a type of link that is stored at one location on your machine and points to another location on the same machine.
+You can think of it as a shortcut to an app.
 Even though the actual app file is located deep inside your folders, you can simply double-click on the app shortcut on your desktop to launch the app.

 A symlink is a type of shortcut, but it works differently than regular shortcuts.
 It’s less of a shortcut and more of the actual file it’s pointing to.
 Any app that you provide with your symlinks will think of these links as the actual files rather than normal shortcut files.

 These are extremely useful as you don’t have to be stuck to a particular folder for an app to work.
 You can have your data stored in other folders and you can create a symlink in the original folder pointing to the new folder you’ve created.
 Your system and your apps will think you haven’t really made any changes and they’ll work normally, although things are otherwise.

 Making a symlink on a Mac is extremely easy.
 The built-in Terminal app has a command that lets you easily create as many symlinks as you want on your Mac.

 All that you need to know is the location where you want to create the symlink and the path where the symlink should point to.
 Once you have this information, here’s how you create a symlink in Terminal.

 Launch the Terminal app using your preferred way on your Mac.

 Type in the following command into the Terminal window and hit Enter.
 Make sure to replace destination with the folder you want the link to point to and location with the path where you want to save the link.

 ln -s destination location